Dóchas members have chosen to work together, because they share a commitment to these core principles behind their work:

 Dóchas is committed to complying with the Guidelines for Charitable Organisations on Fundraising from the Public and has formally discussed and adopted the Guidelines at our Board.
 We confirm our commitment to the Principles set out in the Guidelines.

 The Dóchas Guidelines for Annual Reports and Financial Statements for NGOs.
 Dóchas believes that all charitable organisations have a duty to adhere to the highest possible standards of accountability, transparency and performance.
-Dóchas is committed to full transparency in terms of our financial accounts.
+Dóchas is committed to full transparency in terms of our financial accounts, which are prepared in accordance with FRS 102 – The Financial Reporting Standard applicable in the UK and Republic of Ireland, comply with Charities SORP and have been prepared in accordance with the requirements of the Companies Act 2014. .
 Our full financial statements, are available on our How We are Funded Page.

 For further details on the establishment of Dóchas and how it operates please see our Constitution.